hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 kv := maelstrom.NewLinKV(node)
 ```

-A lin-kv is really all you need, wheter it's powered by raft or the [sun god Ra](https://en.wikipedia.org/wiki/Ra), we've solved the conceptually difficult distributed systems problems of **ordering** and **agreement** across nodes, which [Ra](https://github.com/rabbitmq/ra) totally could do.
+A `lin-kv` is ideally all you need, wheter it's powered by raft or the [sun god Ra](https://en.wikipedia.org/wiki/Ra), we've solved the difficult distributed systems problems of **ordering** and **agreement** across replicas when the leader dies.

+> Kafka dynamically maintains a set of in-sync replicas (ISR) that are caught-up to the leader.
+Only members of this set are eligible for election as leader.
+A write to a Kafka partition is not considered committed until all in-sync replicas have received the write

+In this much more simplistic model, a commit can simply block until a broadcast is fully replicated and the kv the source of truth.

 we need some new handlers to handle these semantics: